 On December 28, 1818, German chemist Carl Remigius Fresenius was born.
 Fresenius is known for his studies in analytical chemistry.
 He devised a method for systematic identification and separation of individual metal and non-metal ions, selecting the most suitable reactions from the many that were known.

-Carl Remigius Fresenius was the son of Jakob Samuel Heinrich Fresenius, a lawyer with a doctorate in law.
+Carl Remigius Fresenius was born in Frankfurt am Main, Germany, the son of Jakob Samuel Heinrich Fresenius, a lawyer with a doctorate in law.
 After attending school at the Bender Institute in Weinheim and the Lessing Grammar School in Frankfurt, he began an apprenticeship at the Steinsche Apotheke in Frankfurt in 1836.
 During his apprenticeship he attended lectures by Rudolf Böttger on chemistry and physics at the Physical Society.
 Due to his great interest in analytical chemistry, he set up his own small laboratory in his father’s garden house.

 Chemistry Studies and Academic Career